constantindjonkam/gpt-counter-pro/README.md

 1. Allow counters to be reordered.
 2. Allow selection of models
-3. Sync count between different browers/systems
+3. Sync count between different browers/systems in realtime

 ## License